-7. Draw the 3D structure of 4.
+- 7. Draw the 3D structure of 4. - 4

-8. The reaction leading to 5 occurs at the double bond with the highest electron density.
-Consider 1bromo-1,3-cyclohexadiene, which is a substructure of 4.
+8. The reaction leading to 5 occurs on the double bond with the highest electron density.
+Consider below the structure of 1-bromo-1,3-cyclohexadiene, which is a substructure of 4.
 Circle the double bond with the highest electron density.
-Also represent the electronic effect of the bromine on a separate structure.
+On separate structures, represent all the electronic effects due to the bromine.